r3vskd/Meteorain/README.md

 # Meteorain
-Script to perform DDoS using DNS amplification (reflection) technique.
+Proof of concept to perform DDoS using DNS amplification (reflection) technique.

 # What is a DNS amplification attack?
 This DDoS attack is a reflection-based volumetric distributed denial-of-service (DDoS) attack in which an attacker leverages the functionality of open DNS resolvers in order